-- Ensured that each participating school should be sufficiently involved in planning for the visit to ensure that the risk management and pastoral care arrangements, including appropriate level of 24/7 supervision for their young people. - Checked that the planned activities are appropriate for the young people from their establishment - Ensured that parents are made aware of the arrangements for supervision and the activities planned and have given their consent to this - Ensured that the supervisory staff for the visit are made aware of any relevant additional needs (including medical/dietary/behavioural) for the young people taking part from their establishment - Ensured that appropriate support will be provided by the visit leaders to manage any additional needs effectively - Ensured that they can be contacted in the event of an incident, accident or other emergency https://hwbwaye15.sharepoint.com/sites/665/nwoes/SitePages/General-Documents.aspx
+- Ensured that each participating school should be sufficiently involved in planning for the visit to ensure that the risk management and pastoral care arrangements, including appropriate level of 24/7 supervision for their young people. - Checked that the planned activities are appropriate for the young people from their establishment - Ensured that parents are made aware of the arrangements for supervision and the activities planned and have given their consent to this. - Ensured that the supervisory staff for the visit are made aware of any relevant additional needs (including medical/dietary/behavioural) for the young people taking part from their establishment - Ensured that appropriate support will be provided by the visit leaders to manage any additional needs effectively. - Ensured that they can be contacted in the event of an incident, accident or other emergency.

+Guidance of the Management of cross County collaborative visits https://hwbwave15.sharepoint.com/sites/665/nwoes/SitePages/General-Documents.aspx